SENSEIXENUS2/SENSEIXENUS2.github.io/posts/ctf/LActf/lactf.md

         ]));
         clearInterval(interval);

-- I wrote a py script to send negative numbers to the server with websockets python library.I faced the hurdle of sending ball pos with the client_update message code [1],I kept losing the server.
+- I wrote a py script to send negative numbers to the server with websockets python library.I faced the hurdle of sending ball pos with the client_update message code [1],I kept losing to the server.

                 value: str = json.dumps([1,[[i,i],[i,i]]])
                 print("[+]Value:"+value)